SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart v2/README.md

 [IBCS_Column_Chart_Δ-grey-line-height] -> Line y-axis (hidden) and Visual Format > Error Bars > Δ Positive > Upper Bound and Δ Negative > Lower Bound
 [IBCS_Column_Chart_Title] -> Visual Format > Title > Text
 ```
-However, the colour of the columns and variances might be different depending on your theme.
-If you want to adjust them based on your theme, you need to manually play with the formatting for the following:
+However, the colour of the columns and variances, but also of other charts elements, might be different depending on your theme.
+If you want to change them, you need to manually play with the formatting.
-- Columns
-- Lines
-- Markers
-- Error Bars

 If you want to keep the IBCS style theme you can download it [at this link](https://github.com/SteCiu01/Power-BI-Visual-Templates/blob/main/IBCS%20Style%20Column%20Chart%20v2/Theme_IBCS.json) and upload it in your report.